FredEkstrand/Temperature-Value-Type/README.md

 ## Contact
 Fred Ekstrand
 email: fredekstrandgithub@gmail.com

 ## Licensing

-This project is licensed under the MIT License - see the LICENSE.md file for details.

-email: fredekstrandgithub@gmail.com
-## Licensing

 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/FredEkstrand/TemperatureValue) file for details.